The Hill Start Line is marked by bricks taken from the Indianapolis Motor Speedway.

 The first thing ever dropped at Goodwood was a cuddly elephant which landed in 1932 just as the 9th Duke of Richmonds passion for flying was taking off.

-Exclusive to GRRC members only, the Kinrara Pavilion puts you in the heart of all the event action with fantastic views towards the hillclimb and the Goodwood House.
+Exclusive to Goodwood Road Racing Club Members only, the Kinrara Pavilion puts you in the heart of all the event action with fantastic views towards the hillclimb and Goodwood House.

-Enjoy all the thrills from the comfort of a private lawn and restaurant at Kinrara Pavillion.
-With the prime position on the inside of Crossroads Corner, you’ll have uninterrupted views of the hillclimb, Central Feature and Goodwood House.
-It makes an ideal base from which to explore the event.
+Enjoy all the thrills from the comfort of a private lawn and air-conditioned restaurant at Kinrara Pavillion.
+Perfectly positioned on the inside of Crossroads Corner, you'll enjoy uninterrupted views of the hillclimb, Central Feature and Goodwood House.
+Kinrara makes an ideal base from which to explore the event.

 Enjoy the best views of the Crossroads Corner, Goodwood House and the hillclimb from the private garden in the Kinrara Enclosure, and experience the thrill of watching world-class drivers and riders blast up the Hill from behind slightly lower straw bales.